Tag archive for: staff

 1 / Listen to your body and its needs!

-In summary: consider your biological rhythm and listen to your hunger cues before even thinking about nutrition!
+All in all: think about your body’s natural rhythms and pay attention to your hunger cues before you even think about nutrition!

 An example of a balanced meal:

-• 1 portion of Basque-style chicken with vegetables (fresh or frozen), rice, and salad
+• 1 serving of Basque-style chicken, with vegetables (fresh or frozen), rice, and salad

 • 1 yogurt or 1 piece of cheese